Updated: Sep 6

 There is a surge of International corporates opening tech hubs in Spain

 For an international company with its HQ in the US, the UK and overall in Northern Europe, the main interest in looking for tech talent in Southern Europe and Eastern Europe has historically been the lower labor costs.
 I am just telling it like it is.

 The mentioned Google tech center in Malaga is just one of many American tech corporates having seen the value of establishing larger development hubs in Spain.
 They are known to offer very competitive (i.e. much higher) salaries in comparison to the Spanish employer.

 Today though, there is clear evidence that the higher demand for global tech talent is finally pushing up local salaries in Spain as well.
 So while the factor of paying lower tech salaries for sure supports the argument of choosing Spain that is not the main reason anymore.

 An interview (Oct, 2021) with local expert David Bonilla in Spanish La Información, claims that for the newly graduated "tech junior", Spanish Fashion giant Inditex now offers €30,000 in entry salary, plus a series of incentives.

-In 2022, I sense that Spanish tech talent will stand taller and more confident, as they welcome more of their international peers to work from Spanish ground to live and thrive - and to grow the lucky company that has managed to sign them!
+In the years ahead, I sense that Spanish tech talent will stand taller and more confident, as they welcome more of their international peers to work from Spanish ground to live and thrive - and to grow the lucky company that has managed to sign them!